 - Citizens Advice Scotland

 - Scotland’s Financial Health Service

-The Scottish Government has established a new £10 million fund to support tenants struggling to pay their rent due to financial difficulty associated with the Covid-19 pandemic.
-See details here
+The Scottish Government has extended their £10 million fund to support tenants struggling to pay their rent due to financial difficulty associated with the Covid-19 pandemic.
+See details here.

 People affected by coronavirus who are concerned about paying their rent can claim Universal Credit (UC) from the Department for Work and Pensions which includes support for housing costs, if eligible.
 The UK Government has introduced some temporary changes to make this easier.
 The following website provides further information on applying for UC: www.gov.uk/universal-credit

 If a tenant is getting Housing Benefit or UC, but still can’t afford their housing costs, they may be eligible for a Discretionary Housing Payment (DHP).
 Further information on DHPs and how to apply is available at: www.mygov.scot/discretionary-housing-payment